OJB-Quantum/Navaho-Linguistics/README.md

 # Navaho-Linguistics
 [![License](https://img.shields.io/badge/Creative_Commons-License-green)](https://choosealicense.com/licenses/cc-by-4.0) [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/OJB-Quantum/Navaho-Linguistics/main)

 A repository for Indigenous American language material for quantum engineering topics from the Diné/Navaho/Navajo tribe.
-Collected and written by Onri Jay Benally, an Indigenous American quantum hardware engineer born and raised on the Navaho tribe (Diné Bikeyah).
+Collected and written by Onri Jay Benally, an Indigenous American quantum hardware engineer born and raised on the Navaho tribe (Diné Bikeyah), on Jun 8, 2023.
 This is a life-long project.

 In January of 2024, this open-access repository became part of an approved proposal funded by the [Arizona State University (ASU) Quantum Collaborative](https://quantumcollaborative.org) network.